 This attitude fades and even vanishes after time.
 When the UBS client has held an account for years, the Financial Advisor can become a trusted partner in building wealth, preserving wealth, and preventing the squandering of wealth with unnecessary and unprofitable trades.
 The relationship between client and Advisor fully develops at UBS and is best noticed with the passage of time.

 Finally, UBS charges its account holders a yearly fee of $150 for any number of accounts in a household, but refunds any ATM fees incurred when their VISA debit card is used to withdraw cash at a cash station.

-If you don't want to pay UBS fees or want additional self-directed account, you can open account at one of the top rated brokerages like,
+If you don't want to pay UBS fees or want additional self-directed account, you can open a brokerage account at one of the top rated stock brokers, such as

 Scottrade (Review) or Etrade (Review)